0xjac/master-thesis/chapters/10-conclusion.md

 # Conclusion

-I'l do this one at the end
+I'll do this one at the end.